 7. You have that sexy terrorist vibe going on.

 You know that type of joke where no one laughs except the privileged straight white dude telling the joke?
 This is that type of joke.

-8. Bollywood is so colourful, but I just don’t get it.
+8. Bollywood is so colorful, but I just don’t get it.

 Wait, you don’t get an entire film industry that is housed in a country you’ve never visited and produced in a language you don’t speak?
 Shocker.
-Also, please note, referencing the colours of Bollywood, like referencing Slum Dog Millionaire, is not evidence of you having any interest in my culture.
+Also, please note, referencing the colors of Bollywood, like referencing “Slumdog Millionaire,” is not evidence of you having any interest in my culture.
 Please don’t try to sing Jai Ho.
 Stop it now.